tsleonw/update_RideStats_Membership/readme.txt

 This directory should be unzipped to create a "updateRideStats" directory which is located in the user's home directory.

-The job is scheduled using the standard cron utility with the followig crontab entry:
+The job is scheduled using the standard cron utility with the following crontab entry:
      0 0* * * * cd ~/updateRideStats && ./updateRideStats.sh